19521178/Face-Recognizer/readme.md

+# Flow recognize a face
+1. Use inlightface to embedding vector 512 dimensions
+2. Search in vector database (all vectors were crawled on nguoinoitieng.tv and embedded)
+3. Draw bounding box and return person info

+# Install by 2 optional ways
+1. Use docker (Recommended)

+docker-compose up -d

+2. Instal directly on local
-# Create and activate a virtual environment (optional but recommended)
-python3 -m venv venv
+- Create and activate a virtual environment (optional but recommended) python3 -m venv venv

 source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

-# Install the requirements
+- Install the requirements
 pip install -r requirements.txt

-# Or use docker
-docker-compose up -d

 # Create database collection if not exists
 python3 /src/services/repository.py